Meet The Artist: Alice Kellett

 Alice possesses a remarkable artistic ability to encapsulate the essence of cherished locations and transform them into stunning artworks.
 Her signature style employs a limited colour palette, resulting in truly distinctive paintings that evoke feelings of nostalgia and embrace a sense of warmth.

-Having graduated from Loughborough University in 2006 with a degree in Fine Art, Alice has honed her skills further within the confines of her home studio in Nottingham.
-Her unwavering pursuit of perfection and meticulous attention to detail drives her to create artworks of the utmost quality.
+Having graduated from Loughborough University in 2006 with a degree in Fine Art, Alice has honed her skills further within her home studio in Nottingham.
+Her meticulous attention to detail and commitment to quality bring each Cornish landscape painting to life.

 Can you talk us through your method of creating a piece of artwork?